amora479/website/content/bju/cps230/homework/program1.md

 ## Background

 BBC (Big Boy Computer) is a bits-and-bytes oriented spinoff of the venerable [Little Man Computer](https://en.wikipedia.org/wiki/Little_man_computer).
-BBC consists of the components listed on your [handout](/bju/cps230/downloads/bbc_handout.pdf); a single "step" of execution consists of
+BBC consists of the components listed on your [handout](/bju/cps230/downloads/bbc_handout.pdf); a single "step" of execution consists of:

 * "fetching" 2 bytes from `RAM` starting at the address currently held in `PC`
     * so read byte `PC` and byte `PC + 1`